War News

 Many letters ended up getting sent to locally read newspapers, and some were sent to the papers after they had reached their destinations at home.

-Local newspapers also paid good tribute to the soldiers by including informative articles about the progress and current state of the War.
+Local newspapers also paid good tribute to the soldiers by including informative articles about the progress and current state of the War and the correspondent for Nelson and district, Mr David T Lewis of 35, Shingrig Road, Nelson was regularly updated by the inhabitants of the areas he covered.

 The Express, based at Merthyr Tydfil was one of the main newspapers based in this area and provided weekly information to the public.

-Articles from The Merthyr Express that relate specifically to an individual soldier have been included into that soldier’s page.
-Here, I have included a few other articles of interest that involve the men from the village of Nelson.
+Some articles from The Merthyr Express that relate specifically to an individual soldier killed have been included into that soldier’s page.
+Here, I have included other articles of interest that mainly involve the men from the village of Nelson.

 List of Nelson men enlisted -